 The full text of the divestment measure specifically targets Boeing, Lockheed Martin, Northrop Grumman, RTX (formerly Raytheon), and General Dynamics for divestment for being “among the top weapons suppliers to Israel and other states that violate human rights and international law.”

-Guggenheim told the ‘Prince’ he reached out to the Ukrainian Society, Taiwanese American Students Association, and Tigers for Israel (TFI) to ask if they would be willing to collaborate on opposition campaigning.
-He said he had not yet heard back from them, although TFI president Max Meyer ’27 later confirmed to the ‘Prince’ that his organization would be backing Guggenheim and “are already working on organizing.”
+Guggenheim told the ‘Prince’ he reached out to the Ukrainian Society, Taiwanese American Students Association (TASA), and Tigers for Israel (TFI) to ask if they would be willing to collaborate on opposition campaigning.
+He said the Ukraine Society elected to remain neutral, while TASA had not yet replied to him.
+TFI president Max Meyer ’27 later confirmed to the ‘Prince’ that his organization would be backing Guggenheim and “are already working on organizing.”

 The Undergraduate Student Government (USG) will share the official opposition statements with students soon, before voting begins on Monday.
 According to Chief Elections Manager (CEM) Alex Sorgini ’26, Guggenheim was not the only student who submitted a proposal to be the opposition leader to Referendum No. 5, although Sorgini declined to share who else submitted one.
 According to the USG Elections Handbook, the CEM is alone responsible for choosing a sole opposition leader per referendum.